tonyvu2014/tonyvu2014.github.io/about.md

 permalink: /about/
 ---

-I am Tony Vu.
-I am a fullstack developer from Sydney, Australia.
+I am a Full-Stack Developer from Sydney, Australia.
 I am currently working mainly with Java, Python for backend and ReactJS, VueJS for frontend.

 ### More Information

 I enjoy travelling and have been to more than 20 countries.

+My favourite cities are Sydney and San Francisco.

+My favourite show is Shark Tank.

 ### Contact me